A knot Floer stable homotopy type: The stratification

+Note that, among these strata, the terms where one of the two factors is zero-dimensional are when the vector of partitions corresponding to the constant domain consists of empty partitions and a single length-one partition:

+Here, $N^1,N^2$ (when written without the vector symbols) are natural numbers, and $(N^1)_j,(N^2)_j$ denote vectors of partitions as in Remark~\ref{rmk:lambdaj}.

-\begin{remark} The different types of strata correspond to different kinds of terms in the differential $\delta$ on the complex $\CDP_*$; cf. Section~\ref{sec:new}.
-Type I strata, where one of the factors is zero dimensional, correspond to terms of $\delta$ of types I and IV; precisely, those of type IV come from strata of the form \eqref{eq:bdy-degen-0a}--\eqref{eq:bdy-degen-0d}.
-Type II corresponds to type II, and type III to type III. \end{remark}
+\begin{remark} The different types of strata correspond to different kinds of terms in the differential $\delta$ on the complex $\CDP_*$; cf.~Section~\ref{sec:new}.
+Type I strata, where one of the factors is zero dimensional, correspond to terms of $\delta$ of Type I; Type II corresponds to Type II; Type III to Type III; and Type IV, where one of the factors is zero dimensional, to Type IV. \end{remark}